Tag Archives: InDesign

 3. Place the Impossible Image Photoshop image on the page in a photo frame with a 1″ stroke.
 You may make the stroke whatever style or color you choose.

-4. Place your name (or signature) somewhere on the page.
+4. Use the Type tool or the freehand brush tools to place your name (or signature) somewhere on the page.
 This is your original artwork, so you should sign it and be proud of it!

-5. Save the InDesign (.indd) file and upload it into the “Impossible Images – Part 2” post on the Google Classroom page by the end of the day on Tuesday, November 28th.
+6. Export the file as a High Quality Print format .PDF (File -> Adobe PDF Presets -> High Quality Print) and upload the resulting .PDF file to the “Impossible Images – Part 2” post on the Google Classroom page by the end of the day on Tuesday, November 18th.

 Objective: